Crystal Spring Boardwalk trailhead (view E) |

 Crystal Spring is a clear, warm-water spring with a 25-foot-diameter spring pool and an outflow stream that runs through a fairly open, fairly flat country.
 The spring is surrounded by a few trees, lots of shrubs, and grapevines.
 The outflow stream runs along the boardwalk and through an open area with scattered screwbean mesquite thickets, various species of desert shrub, and a carpet of saltgrass.
 Bare areas are covered with a crust of salt, which almost looks like a blanket of snow.

-The Crystal Spring boardwalk leads for about 0.3 miles from the refuge office to the spring.
-Please protect the vegetation and stay on the boardwalk while watching birds and dragonflies. |
+The Crystal Spring boardwalk runs from the Visitor Center to the spring, down along the outflow stream, and back to the Visitor Center.
+Please protect the vegetation by staying on the boardwalk while watching birds and dragonflies. |

 Location